qvanle/drDuck/README.md

 ![operator bar](docs/images/operator_bar.png)
 #### Move the cursor to the bottom, play bar will be appeared.
 ![play bar](docs/images/play_bar.png)
+1. First button will slow down animation
+2. Second button (still in developing)
+3. Third button will Pause/Continue animation
+4. Fourth button will go to next step (when the animation is pause)
+5. Last button will speed up the animation
 ### 5. Opeartor bar
 #### New operator
 ![new opeartor](docs/images/new_operator.png)